amezyane/express-api-template/README.md

 ### Linting

-`eslint`: TO DO
+`eslint`: Check that the code respects syntax rules (defined in the config file `.eslintrc.json`) and reports errors in the console.

-`eslint-config-airbnb-base`: TO DO
+`eslint-config-airbnb-base`: Adds the style rules used by Airbnb.

-`eslint-plugin-import`: TO DO
+`eslint-plugin-import`: Supports linting of ES2015+ (ES6+) import/export syntax, and prevent issues with misspelling of file paths and import names."
+(Required to use the plugin `eslint-config-airbnb-base`.)

-`prettier`: TO DO
+`prettier`: Apply formatting rules to the code (these are defined in the config file `.prettierrc` ).

 ### Testing

-`mocha`: test runner
+`mocha`: Test runner.

-`chai`: used to make assertions
+`chai`: Used to make assertions.

-`nyc`: collect test coverage report
+`nyc`: Collect test coverage report.

-`sinon-chai`: extends chai’s assertions
+`sinon-chai`: Extends chai’s assertions.

-`supertest`: used to make HTTP calls to our API endpoints
+`supertest`: Used to make HTTP calls to our API endpoints.

-`coveralls`: for uploading test coverage to coveralls.io
+`coveralls`: For uploading test coverage to coveralls.io.

 ### Others

-`nodemon`: monitors our project source code and automatically restarts our server whenever it observes any changes.
+`nodemon`: Monitors our project source code and automatically restarts our server whenever it observes any changes.

-`dotenv`: reads an .env file and gives access to the environment variables defined inside.
+`dotenv`: Reads an .env file and gives access to the environment variables defined inside.